hongjunyan/pytorch-news-recommendation/README.md

 NPA paper: https://arxiv.org/pdf/1907.05559.pdf

-Since the [original implementation](https://github.com/wuch15/KDD-NPA) of NPA uses Keras, and the [implementation](https://github.com/microsoft/recommenders/blob/main/recommenders/models/newsrec/models/npa.py) of Microsoft recommenders was also Keras.
+Since the [original implementation](https://github.com/wuch15/KDD-NPA) of NPA used Keras, and the [implementation](https://github.com/microsoft/recommenders/blob/main/recommenders/models/newsrec/models/npa.py) of Microsoft recommenders was also Keras.
 According to the results of my own survey, no one used pytorch to implement NPA at present.
 So I want to share my implementation.

 ## Dataset